socomsystems/documentation/admin_manual/configuration_files/external_storage_configuration_gui.rst

-We recommend configuring the background job **Webcron** or **Cron** (see :doc:`../configuration_server/background_jobs_configuration`) to enable Nextcloud to automatically detect files added to your external storages.
+We recommend configuring the background job **Webcron** or **Cron** (see :doc:`../configuration_server/background_jobs_configuration`) to enable cyfrSpaces to automatically detect files added to your external storages.

-Nextcloud may not always be able to find out what has been changed remotely (files changed without going through Nextcloud), especially when it's very deep in the folder hierarchy of the external storage.
+cyfrSpaces may not always be able to find out what has been changed remotely (files changed without going through Nextcloud), especially when it's very deep in the folder hierarchy of the external storage.